 You may often wonder how to entertain a child on a long car ride?
 Well, games can help.
 Car travel with kids can be a great opportunity for kids to play some car ride games.
 Our kids love playing games that have involvement from us in the front seat.
-Our favourites are Travel Bingo, I Spy, the License plate game, and the Alphabet game.
+Our favourites are Travel Bingo, I Spy, the License plate game, and the Alphabet Game.
 This games book is a good idea and always a favourite with our kids in the car and helps with long car rides with kids.
 Make the long car drive kids go on more enjoyable with games and fun ideas.

 There are also some great games that the kids can play in the car and they also bring them inside at your destination.
 Try to find games that don’t have small pieces that can slide down in between the seats.